Modify File Permissions with chmod

 chmod command is the best and easiest way to modify these file permissions.

-This document provides a brief overview of file permissions and the operation of the
+This guide provides a brief overview of file permissions and the operation of the

 chmod command in addition to a number of practical examples and applications of

 chmod.
-If you find this guide helpful, please consider our basic administration practices guide and the Linux users and groups guide.
+If you find this guide helpful, please consider our basic administration practices guide and the Linux users and groups guide next.

 In this guide,